-That's a powerful statement, so I'm going to ask how do they know the results they saw were not simply do to weight loss?
+That's a powerful statement.
+How do they know the results they saw were not simply due to weight loss?

 By drinking 2 Shakeology shakes per day (in place of breakfast and lunch) people have reduced their total calorie intake for the day.
 Reducing calories also can also:

 - Reduce body weight

 - Reduce cholesterol

 Based on what was stated in the video, I don’t think we can tell if these values decreased because of Shakeology or simply because the people lost weight.

 Dr Udani also states the in the video that the study is valuable because “it isolates the effect of shakeology,” In my opinion, the study, as depicted in the video, doesn’t do this because there is nothing to compare the effects of shakeology to.